tenerity-bbc/ext-vscode-config-tool/README.md

 The status bar shows the current server with icons:
 - 🔒 (lock): Server is pinned
+- ✅ (check): Only one server configured (auto-selected)
-- ✨ (sparkle): Server auto-determined
+- ✨ (sparkle): Server auto-determined from multiple options
-- ⚠️ (warning): No server selected
+- ⚠️ (warning): No server selected (auto-determination disabled)

 ### Decrypting Values